UChicago-Tech-Challenge-Spring-2022/uchicago-cs-course-advising-website/README.md

 **Note**
 Add perssion to gitpod, go to https://gitpod.io/integrations, inside git providers, edit permission, tick all boxes.
 Also manage on github.com and click grant for organization

-## Current TODOs:
-- Decorate Home Page
-- Decorate Sign in/up Page
-- Add email confirmation feature and username to Sign in/up system
-- Create editable tables in Schedule Page
-- Create forms to accept input for the Notifier funciton